Jo Warner – Chair of Academy Council

 I am proud to be a part of your amazing community.
 I am openly contactable should any of the children, parents, teachers or staff need support.

 After a 25 year career in teaching, mostly in a large Junior school, I became an independent music consultant helping to develop the music curriculum in primary school classrooms across many schools in Sunderland and beyond.
 This also led to involvement with Sunderland and Northumbria Universities providing training sessions to student teachers and supervising them during their placements in schools.
-My beliefs are closely aligned to the school ethos that all children should have the same opportunities.
-Since retiring, my interest in education has been continued through the school governorship when not otherwise occupied by involvement in Bishopwearmouth Choral Society.
+My beliefs are closely aligned to the academy ethos that all children should have the same opportunities.
+Since retiring, my interest in education has been continued through the academy council when not otherwise occupied by involvement in Bishopwearmouth Choral Society.

-I’m Miss Maxfield: the Staff Governor here at Northern Saints.
+I’m Miss Maxfield: the Staff Academy Councillor here at Northern Saints.
 This is my sixth year at Northern Saints, during that time I have taught across both Key Stage One and EYFS.
-Currently, I am Phonics Lead and responsible for the development of Early Reading across the school.
+Currently, I am Phonics Lead and responsible for the development of Early Reading across the academy.
 This is something I have a particular passion for and something which I will continue to develop and progress further.

-I am Jennifer Bradshaw one of the governors and also one of your local vicars!
+I am Jennifer Bradshaw one of the academy councillors and also one of your local vicars!

 Working with children has always been a big part of my life – I love seeing people grow and develop into the person God made!
-Being a governor offers the chance to support some of the most important years of a child’s life and support the staff who will inspire and encourage them along the way.
+Being an academy councillor offers the chance to support some of the most important years of a child’s life and support the staff who will inspire and encourage them along the way.

 School Improvement Consultant and National Leader of Education

-Having taught in the North East since 1992, I am delighted to be a member of the Governing Body of Northern Saints CofE Primary.
+Having taught in the North East since 1992, I am delighted to be a member of the Academy Council of Northern Saints CofE Academy.

 I grew up and went to school in Sunderland and was fortunate to have had a wonderful education that allowed me the opportunity to train as a primary teacher with specialisms in music and design technology in Lincoln.
 I have taught in schools in South Shields, Blyth, Fulwell, Newbiggin-by-the-Sea, West Denton and Jesmond over the past 29 years.